Bojhena Shey Bojhena: Plot

-Then a parallel story takes place where Noor Islam (Soham Chakraborty), a poor guy from the village of Murshidabad comes to Malda to find a suitable work.
-Noor falls for the heavenly beauty and charm of a gorgeous young girl Rhea (Mimi Chakraborty), who is an educated nurse by profession.
+Then a parallel story takes place where Noor Islam, a poor guy from the village of Murshidabad comes to Malda to find suitable work.
+Noor falls for the heavenly beauty and charm of a gorgeous young girl Rhea, who is an educated nurse by profession.
 Rhea happens to be Noor's neighbour and he watches her every morning for the last six months.
 One day Rhea meets Noor.
 Noor expresses his love for her.
 Rhea, however, is bold and independent, agrees to his love and commences to command him mercilessly.
 She puts him through several tests such as getting him to agree to organ donation, HIV testing, talking him to a police sub-inspector who is her father, fixing meeting with her former one-sided lover and so on.
 She wants him to decide on the basis of all that she's put him through as to whether he wants to marry her and spend the rest of his life with her.
 Noor responds affirmatively and the two grow to love each other unconditionally with the consent of their families.

 Then the story flashes back to the present where Noor takes Rhea to meet his parents.
 They ride the same bus which is boarded by Abhik too who went to meet Joyeeta albeit he is returning as he could not find her address.
 Then another bus shows Joyeeta who is returning to Balurghat from Kolkata, where she went again to meet Abhik.
 Besides, it also shows a glimpse of a mother and her child, a girls' hockey team, a newly married couple, two college students who are attracted to each other and a man returning from Dubai to see his five-year-old daughter for the first time.
 As they are about to reach their destination, the buses collide head-on, creating a devastating accident.
 People rush to their aid.
 Noor ends up with a severe head injury and Rhea forces him to go to the hospital by an ambulance which was leaving.
 She stays back to help others as being a nurse, it was her job.
 Abhik also starts helping others.
 Finally he sees Joyeeta injured in another bus.
 At the hospital, Abhik confesses his love to Joyeeta at her bedside, and she manages to regain consciousness.
 The film ends with a tragic part as showing Noor and Joyeeta dead.
 The concluding scene shows Noor's body being taken away by a hysteric Rhea and his grieving parents while Abhik affectionately caresses the palm of a lifeless Joyeeta inside the ICU only to leave the hospital later, in grief.
 The site of the crash is declared an accident prone-area, and the film ends with few messages on road safety.
 One can never understand the reason behind what life has in store for him/her.
 Hence, the name: 'Bojhena Shey Bojhena'.